-You might need to wear pads at first and take spares with you when you go out.
+You might need to wear pads when you first start going out.
 There are different types of pads.
 You might be able to get some pads for free on the NHS, although this may depend on the service in your area.
 Some GP practices have a continence nurse you can see.

 You might find it useful to get some incontinence sheets for your bed.
 This might not be necessary, but could be reassuring when you first have your catheter removed.
 You could try a urinary sheath.
 The sheath looks a bit like a condom with a hole at the end.
 It fits on your penis and is connected to a tube and bag.
 Any leaked urine can drain into the bag.
-This might be particularly useful at night so that your sleep is not so disturbed.
+This might be particularly useful at night to help you sleep better.

 'Just can’t wait' card